-Please complete all four sides then sign on the last page.
+Please complete all four sides then sign the last page.

-The Data Protection Act (1998) and the Education (School Records) Regulations (1989) protect this strictly confidential information, stored on the school's student records database.
-The information on ethnic origin and first language is needed by the school and by Cambridgeshire Learning Authority.
+The Data Protection Act and the Education (School Records) Regulations (1989) protect this strictly confidential information, stored on the school's student records database.
+The information on ethnic origin and first language is needed by the school and by Cambridgeshire County Council (the Children's Services Authority).
 This is to ensure that resources are made available when required and that the Education Service offers real equality of opportunity for all pupils.

-The sections marked are non-compulsory.
-If supplied, this information will be shared with Cambridgeshire County Council and other relevant bodies administering public funds.
+The sections marked \ are non-compulsory.
+If supplied, this information will be shared with Education Welfare Benefit Service, Cambridgeshire County Council, and other relevant bodies administering public funds, who collect and use information about you so that we can provide your child(ren) with entitlement to education benefits under The Education Act 1996.

-By signing this form, I/we give permission for the data to be shared as appropriate to enable: determination of the support available; verification of any entitlement to Free School Meals/Pupil Premium; prevention and detection of fraud in connection with any claims; periodic checks by the Education Welfare Benefit Service to confirm entitlement to education benefits.
+By signing this form, I confirm I understand that data will be shared as appropriate to enable: determination of the support available; verification of any entitlement to Free School Meals/Pupil Premium; prevention and detection of fraud in connection with any claims; periodic checks by the Education Welfare Benefit Service to confirm entitlement to education benefits.